abhijitzarina-web/neon-dash/README.md

 codepen.io= codepen.io < TRY THE EDITOR < finish the tutorial  start from scratch  copy and paste

+please use the game.html file to play the game on the html viewers mentioned above to copy and paste onto your html viewer.
+Make sure that when you paste the code and try to play it it will not work correctly you need to play it in a new tab

 🛡️ License
 This project is open-source and available under the Apache License 2.0.